Human Seminal Vesicles: Structure, Function, and Common Diseases

-The seminal vesicles in humans are part of the male reproductive system.
-This unit has a distinct structure and function.
-It plays a major role in semen production.
-So what is the structure of the seminal vesicles?
-How is the function?
-What are the common diseases?
-The following article will help readers find answers to these questions.
+The seminal vesicles in humans are a crucial part of the male reproductive system.
+These glands have a unique structure and function, playing a major role in semen production.
+What is the structure of the seminal vesicles?
+How do they function?
+What are the common diseases associated with them?
+This article provides comprehensive answers to these questions.

 content

-The seminal vesicles are also known as the seminal vesicles.
-This is a pair of glands located in the male pelvis.
-They function to produce many of the components that make up semen.
-After all, they provide about 70% of total semen.
+The seminal vesicles, also known as seminal glands, are a pair of glands located in the male pelvis.
+They play a vital role in producing components that make up semen, contributing approximately 70% of the total semen volume.

 2. Characteristics of human seminal vesicles